okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 {% api_operation post /oauth2/:authorizationServerId/v1/revoke %}

-The API takes an Access Token or Refresh Token and revokes it.
+This API takes an Access Token or Refresh Token and revokes it.
 Revoked tokens are considered inactive at the introspection endpoint.
-A client may only revoke its own tokens.
+A client may revoke only its own tokens.

 ##### Request Parameters
 {:.api .api-request .api-request-params}